MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ```

 > [!NOTE]
 > The default value is `UpdateTrack.public`.
 This property can only be updated before the `AppCenter.start` method call.
-Changes to the update track are not persisted when the application process restarts, thus if the property is not always updated before the `AppCenter.start` call, it will be public, by default.
+Changes to the update track aren't persisted when the application process restarts, thus if the property is not always updated before the `AppCenter.start` call, it will be public, by default.

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.